 The AH1 is Vietnam's equivalent of the A1 in the UK, it runs the 1,700 kilometres from Hà Nội to Hồ Chí Minh City and passes through Tĩnh Gia.
 The picture was taken

-The ASEAN countries and China have a grand project to build a fast highway from Beijing to Singapore, a distance of over 6,000 miles (10,000 kilometres).
+at a quiet time 10 years ago The ASEAN countries and China have a grand project to build a fast highway from Beijing to Singapore, a distance of over 6,000 miles (10,000 kilometres).
 This is called AH1 on the signposts (ASEAN Highway One) and runs, on that long journey, through Hà Nội and Hồ Chí Minh City (Saigon).
 Two hundred kilometres south of the capital it passes through Tĩnh Gia.
 The upper pictures on this page exaggerate its rather sleepy nature ten years ago.
 In fact, then too, it had its busy times.
 The main difference to Tĩnh Gia, that the upgrading of this whole road made, was the introduction of a barrier in the centre of the town, so splitting the community down the middle and involving a kilometre drive for those who had previously been neighbours across the road.

 A school girl (in the national uniform) passes a 'mile' post showing Hà Nội as 196 Kilometres distant